- Characteristics of created data file

 on a logged data file, the modifications performed by this application are saved in the log files specified in the header of the logged HFSQL data file.

-Creating or opening an existing table
+Creating an existing table

 Creating the data file from its description